ymaghzaz/aws-lambda-py-pandas-template/README.md

 # aws-lambda-py-pandas-template
-how to use pandas or numpy or other python libraries in aws lambda , You add your lib into requirements.txt
+How to use pandas or numpy or other python libraries in aws lambda , You add your lib into requirements.txt
 ```js
 numpy==1.15.4